 Fizzing Shamrock Art is an engaging activity that teaches students about St. Patrick’s Day and encourages them to celebrate artistic and scientific endeavors simultaneously.
-Painting shamrocks encourages self-expression and creativity, while adding vinegar to paint infused with baking soda will teach students about chemical reactions.
+Painting shamrocks encourages self-expression and creativity, while adding vinegar to paint infused with baking soda will teach students about chemistry.
 This activity proves that science and art can and do coexist.

 What is St. Patrick’s Day?